cosmos/sdk-tutorials/academy/3-my-own-chain/stored-game.md

 ## Additional helper functions

-Your stored game `black` and `red` fields are only strings, but they represent `sdk.AccAddress` or even a game from the `rules` file.
-Therefore, you add helper functions to `StoredGame` to facilitate operations on them.
+Your stored game's `black` and `red` fields are only strings, but they represent `sdk.AccAddress` or even a game from the `rules` file.
+Therefore, add helper functions to `StoredGame` to facilitate operations on them.
 Create a new file `x/checkers/types/full_game.go`.

 1. Get the game's black player: